KalpKothari/SnakeGame-/README.md

 - **Level Advancement 📈**: Players progress through levels as their score reaches multiples of 10, with difficulty increasing at each stage.

-- **Score Display 📊**: The score is prominently displayed at the top of the screen.
+- **Score Display**: The score is prominently displayed at the top of the screen.

-- **Self-Collision and Game Restart 💥**: If the snake collides with itself, the game ends, but players can restart instantly by pressing any key.
+- **Self-Collision and Game Restart**: If the snake collides with itself, the game ends, but players can restart instantly by pressing any key.

-These features bring added complexity, strategy, and replayability to the classic Snake game, making it both challenging and fun.🔥
+These features bring added complexity, strategy, and replayability to the classic Snake game, making it both challenging and fun.

 https://github.com/user-attachments/assets/4cf6052d-904e-4886-816e-a2972728df9b